-Bible verses for: Body of Christ
+Bible verses about: Body of Christ

 Looking for more?
 Go to the Library topic for: Body of Christ